Managing agents

 manage jenkins kubernetes pod templates

-3. Edit pod templates as desired, and click on Save:
+3. Edit the pod templates and select Save.

 manage pod templates